-Provide pedestrian and cycle access to the Town Centre from new developments
+Provide pedestrian, cycle and mobility scooter access to the town centre from new developments

-New development shall provide for ease of accessibility for walking and cycling with routes that will allow access to the town centre, schools and nearby residential areas.
-Wherever possible, the provision of pedestrian crossings and cycle routes shall be linked up to existing routes.
+New development shall provide for ease of accessibility for walking and cycling with routes through and within the development where appropriate that will facilitate access to the town centre, schools and adjacent residential areas.
+Wherever possible, the provision of pedestrian crossings and cycle routes related to a particular development shall be linked up to existing routes.